-Judith Velarde, MBACP Accredited Counsellor and EMDR Practitioner
+Judith Velarde, MBACP Accredited Counsellor and EMDR Therapist

 Life can seem difficult, even impossible, at times resulting in intense, confusing and overwhelming feelings, thoughts and body sensations.
 Therapy provides a valuable opportunity for you to understand and work through your issues, to gain insight, direction and personal growth.
 Although it may feel scary at first, therapy can be incredibly enlightening and inspirational in helping you feel better, more connected and to make changes in your life.

 Central to my work is the development of a supportive, confidential therapeutic relationship providing a safe space for you to open-up and communicate on a personal and often deeper level.
 I have been described as warm, accepting and approachable.

 My approach is integrative which allows me to tailor my therapy according to your needs.
 I also specialise in EMDR which is a trauma focused therapy which helps process intense emotions, physiological symptoms and behaviours stemming from relational or life-events from the past.